 - Acts of terrorism can be covered for up to $35 million

 If you migrate to Canada as a permanent resident and are covered under the free government health insurance plan, you are eligible to apply for travel insurance.

 Only planning on visiting Canada?
-Visitors to Canada with student visas or work permits can get convenient, flexible and affordable travel insurance, to cover medical costs while in the country.
+Visitors to Canada with travel visas or work and study permits can get convenient, flexible and affordable travel insurance, to cover medical costs while in the country.